18th October 2018

 Heather writes a column for New Model Adviser and is a regular speaker at industry events.

 Kirsty is Chief People Officer at Nucleus.
 A long-time champion of humans rather than resources in HR, Kirsty is a people geek at heart and seeks to design the environment where people at Nucleus can do their best work and fulfil their potential in order to deliver product and financial goals.

-Outside of work Ruth enjoys life.
-She is a keen diner and a fan of the theatre, cinema and music so she can normally be relied upon for a good restaurant recommendation and the latest film and theatre reviews.
-Ruth also enjoys a bit of yoga and swimming thrown in for good measure!
+Outside of work Ruth enjoys life…being a keen diner and a theatre, cinema and music fan she can normally be relied upon for a good restaurant recommendation and the latest film and theatre reviews.
+With a bit of yoga, cycling and swimming thrown in for good measure!

 Tessa Lee, Managing Director, moneyinfo

 With 20 years’ experience in the Financial Services industry including 9 years at 1st Software (now Iress), and 2 years at FinQS, Tessa has worked closely with a wide range of clients from Employee Benefits Consultancies, National IFAs and Networks to Mortgage Brokerages and smaller Financial Advisory and Financial Planning companies.
 She has directed a number of large scale programmes, delivering bespoke solutions for Wealth Management and Workplace clients, including two of the UK’s largest employee benefits consultancies.

 Tessa has extensive programme and project management experience and holds a number of the CII Financial Planning qualifications from FPC to Business Financial Planning.

 In addition to his role as a Director of NextGen Planners, Adam is a CII, PFS and NSAFS accredited trainer and Vice President of the Personal Finance Society.
 Adam designs and delivers professional development programmes for some of the UK’s most progressive financial services companies.